 How Can I Treat Diaper Rash?
 Three Diaper Rash Remedies

 Depending on the type and severity of your baby’s diaper rash, you may need to see a pediatrician for treatment.
 Yeast infections, bacterial infections, and allergic dermatitis are bad diaper rashes that call for a trip to your local doctor’s office.
+For instance, if your baby’s diaper rash blisters continue to grow or appear more painful, it’s probably time for a visit.

 However, most cases of diaper rash are relatively mild and caused by irritant contact dermatitis (a.k.a. wet diapers).
 If your baby is facing a mild case of diaper rash, there are a few diaper rash treatment options you can pursue.